ethannschwartz/ethan-schwartz/README.md

-# Ethan's Nuxt 3 Resume Template
+# Ethan's Nuxt 3 Portfolio

 This is my personal website.
 Please feel free to use it as your own template.